Seeed-Studio/ModelAssistant/docs/deploy/esp32/deploy.md

-# Deploying ModelAssistant on Espressif Chips
+# Deploying SSCMA on Espressif Chips

-This example is a tutorial for deploying the models from [ModelAssistant](https://github.com/Seeed-Studio/ModelAssistant) to Espreessif chipsets, based on [ESP-IDF](https://github.com/espressif/esp-idf) and [Tensorflow Lite Micro](https://github.com/tensorflow/tflite-micro) implementations.
+This example is a tutorial for deploying the models from [SSCMA](https://github.com/Seeed-Studio/SSCMA) to Espreessif chipsets, based on [ESP-IDF](https://github.com/espressif/esp-idf) and [Tensorflow Lite Micro](https://github.com/tensorflow/tflite-micro) implementations.

 ## Prerequisites